Welcome to the Kiwanis Club of Granville

 Upcoming Meetings & Events

-Our Club Leadership.
-[Left] 2017-18 Granville Kiwanis President Sally Schaadt and Immediate Past President Don Lewis with Division 10E Lt.
-Gov. James Minter.
-[Right] 2017-18 Granville Kiwanis Officers: President Sally Schaadt, Immediate Past President Don Lewis, President Elect Lisa Matula, Vice President Terry VanOfferen, Secretary Charlene Lossing and Treasurer Tom Esh.
-These officers and Board Members (Brian Gottfried, Barb Pollack, Mark Mykulyn, Val Matula, Craig Washka, Thom McKee, Vince Paumier) were installed at the Granville Inn on Monday, October 16 at 6:15 PM by our Division 10E Lieutenant Governor James Minter (Westerville Kiwanis).
+2017-18 Granville Kiwanis Officers: President Sally Schaadt (center), Immediate Past President Don Lewis, President Elect Lisa Matula, Vice President Terry VanOfferen, Secretary Charlene Lossing and Treasurer Tom Esh.
+Board Members: Brian Gottfried, Barb Pollack, Mark Mykulyn, Val Matula, Craig Washka, Thom McKee, Ken Paumier.
+These officers and were installed at the Granville Inn on Monday, October 16 at 6:15 PM by our Division 10E Lieutenant Governor James Minter (Westerville Kiwanis).

 About our ClubKiwanis is a volunteer service organization supporting youth and our community.
 Under the leadership of President Sally Schaadt, the Granville Kiwanis meets each Monday night at 6:15PM for dinner and an educational program at the historic Granville Inn in downtown Granville, Ohio.
 Our meetings are open to the public and guests are always welcome.
 Our club was chartered on November 19, 1962.
 We are known for our own pure maple syrup and our Annual Granville Kiwanis 4th of July Celebration!
 We are busy throughout the year, donating resources and our time to many local youth programs, charities and events.
 This year we are proud to be the Major Donor to the Wildwood Park Playground Restoration Project and leading the community volunteer effort to help build the playground in April 2018.